Walking around a Magic Town – silver capital of the world Taxco

 Nowadays the centre of Taxco is flat but the rest is built up on the surrounding mountains.
 The town with around 100,000 inhabitants now belongs to the so called Pueblos Magicos – Magic Towns in Mexico where the architecture rules are somehow limited to keep the unique magical feeling.
 All the houses in Taxco are white with mostly red terracota roofs.
 Just the shopping mall is looking differently.

 Once we walked a little bit, we got to the restaurant Del Angel Inn for lunch.
-I was contemplating about how happy I always am in Mexico and looking at the beautiful Taxco architecture from the restaurant It was time for the chicken soup, fish and veggies, and a fruit cocktail followed with live music.
+I was contemplating about how happy I always am in Mexico and looking at the beautiful Taxco architecture from the restaurant.
+It was time for some veggies, and a fruit cocktail accompanied by live music.
 Such a nice relaxing time out there!

 After lunch and breath-taking views of Taxco, we continued to D’Argenta – another silver shop where I saw a silver jaguar worth of $20,000!
 It was freaking awesome!
 The shop also holds a very pretty cross with a silver Jesus – the replica of what won the Feria de la Plata in Taxco (Silver Festival) and was then given to the Pope Jean Paul II as a present.
 Its replica is now in the shop displayed for sale.